 What About Google Maps for WordPress?

 There was another problem with the use of Google Maps.
 The number of errors when integrating with WordPress websites increased.
-For WordPress, there are hundreds of plugins that offer Google Maps integration.
+For WordPress, there are hundreds of Google Maps plugins.
 But the probability that the plugin will work incorrectly or not at all is quite high.